 For instance, in Q3 of 2020, the number of Chase consumers using digital solutions provided by the bank increased 6% YoY.
 On the other hand, the number of users using their mobile app increased by 10% YoY.
 (The number of digitally active customers was 55 million, and those actively using mobile apps was 40 million.)

-2020 has, without a doubt, driven the focus of banks on digitization and user-centricity.
+The last two year have, without a doubt, driven the focus of banks on digitization and user-centricity.
 COVID-19 has set the bar for digital banking trends extremely high.
 A brand-new generation of customers is emerging for the post-COVID era.
-According to a Mckinsey report, 75% of customers have tried different brands since the pandemic started.
+According to a McKinsey report, 75% of customers have tried different brands since the pandemic started.
 Out of these, 60% are expected to adopt new brands and stores into their post-pandemic lives and routines.

 1. Expanding digitization across all service verticals